Gerard-Alonso/Gerard-Alonso.github.io/Tutorials/MD-VLLE-Tutorial.md

 plt.show()
 ```

 You will see that Frame 1 and Frame 2 are not exactly equal.
 To ensure convergency, we should produce a Frame 3 at {5.5 - 7.5 ns} to ensure the plot is converged.
 However, will use Frame 2 "as converged" for the sake of this tutorial.
-One can see that the density profile has an $\alpha$ phase rich in component one (in red) accumulating at the vapor-$\beta$ interface.
-The $\beta$ phase is rich in component 2 (in black).
+One can see that the density profile has an $\alpha$ phase rich in component one (in black) accumulating at the vapor-$\beta$ interface.
+The $\beta$ phase is rich in component 2 (in red).
 No accumulation is seen in the LL or the $\alpha$-Vapor interfaces.
+The following profile starts from the $\alpha$ phase, proceeds with vapor, the $\beta$ and ends with $\alpha$ again.

 <p align="center">
   <img src="../Assets/rho-prof.png" alt="Density profiles" width="100%">